ssfsx17/ffpnp/pandoc-markdown/0810-Warrior.md

 | TP: 100 | R: 2 rows                 | Spinning Melee
 |         | E: 3 enemies in front row |

+Potency: 50

 Spin around and perform a melee attack against adjacent enemies.
-After-Armor Damage is halved.
 Also attempts to knock them back by 1 square.
+In mapless combat, this instead attempts to decrease the Maneuver of the targets by 1.

 #### Warrior 20